cyborgkid0110/HelloWorld/readme.md

-# End To End developer workstation setup
+# End To End developer setup to get a working Spigot plugin up and running in no time

 ## Expectations